capslocky/git-cheat-sheet/git.md

 --- | ---
 git reset --hard [commit_hash] | Reset working copy and current branch tip to the given commit.
-Warning: orphan commits can arise git commit --amend --no-edit | Add changes to the last commit from index without message editing git cherry-pick [commit_hash] | TO DESCRIBE git remote prune origin | TO DESCRIBE git branch [branch_name] [commit_hash] | Create new local branch for a specfic commit
+Warning: orphan commits can arise git commit --amend --no-edit | Add changes to the last commit from index without message editing git commit --amend -m "New commit message" | Change the message of last commit git cherry-pick [commit_hash] | TO DESCRIBE git remote prune origin | TO DESCRIBE git branch [branch_name] [commit_hash] | Create new local branch for a specfic commit